 Many people insist that the taste of the microgreens is a very strong and concentrated flavor, much stronger than the mature plant's flavor would be.
 The nutritional value of microgreens is exceptional as well and is likened to that of sprouts, but the two are not to be confused.
 Microgreens differ from sprouts in that sprouts are grown using only water and microgreens are grown with soil.
 The microgreens absorb nutrients from the soil as they grow, increasing their nutritional value.
 Also, since they undergo more photosynthesis than sprouts, they acquire more nutrients this way as well.

 The nutritional and health benefits vary from green to green.
 Leafy greens are rich with beta-carotene, iron, and calcium.
 Darker leaved greens, like kale and chard, are additionally high in lutein and zeaxanthin, which both help protect your eyes from degenerative conditions.
 Even though the greens are small, they pack quite the nutritional punch, giving full meaning to the saying "a little goes a long way".

-3. Sift or sprinkle a very fine layer (1/8") of soil over the seeds or we use germination paper (see photo).
+We use germination paper (see photo).
 Make sure you have a drip tray under your container before watering the seeds as gently as possible.
 We used a sprayer to mist them.
-Place the tray on a sunny, south facing window or under a grow light.
+Place the tray on a sunny, south-facing window or under a grow light.
 The seeds will germinate within 3-7 days.
 Cover with a propagation dome or similar cover.

 For continuous crops, use succession planting.
-Start a second crop of microgreens around a week after the first crop, a third crop about a week after the second crop, and so on.
-This will allow for continuous harvest of delicious microgreens.
+Start a second crop of microgreens around a week after the first crop, the third crop about a week after the second crop, and so on.
+This will allow for a continuous harvest of delicious microgreens.

 Comments will be approved before showing up.